Military Leave for State Employees

 - What is military leave at reduced pay?

 - Employees, who have exhausted military leave and supplemental military leave with pay, and leave accruals if they elect to use them, are deemed to be on military leave at reduced pay without charge to credits.
 Employees will be paid their basic annual State salary plus location pay and geographic differential as of the time of being activated, reduced by the military salary (base pay plus food and shelter allowances) received from the United States government.
-Military Leave at reduced pay is available to eligible employees between September 11, 2001 and December 31, 2012.
+Military Leave at reduced pay is available to eligible employees between September 11, 2001 and December 31 of this current year.

 - What about training leave?